foize/go.fifo/readme.md

 ### Description
 go.fifo provides a simple FIFO thread-safe queue.
-*fifo.UnsafeQueue supports pushing an item at the end with Add(), and popping an item from the front with Next().
+*fifo.Queue supports pushing an item at the end with Add(), and popping an item from the front with Next().
 There is no intermediate type for the stored data.
 Data is directly added and retrieved as type interface{}
 The queue itself is implemented as a single-linked list of chunks containing max 64 items each.